wangxi19/experiences/dpdk-getstart/README.md

 shutdown vm, then edit the vm .vmx file that is vm configuration file(in the vm installation folder), change **ethernetX.virtualDev = **, from **e1000** to **vmxnet3**

+2.display nic numbers of tx、rx queues

+`cat /proc/interrupts | grep ens`

-2.create virtual network for thoese nics
+3.create virtual network for thoese nics

 you can create any host only network for thoese nics for communication.